Keith Levene: The Clash guitarist and founding member dies aged 65

 Levene founded The Clash with Mick Jones in the 1970s but left before they became successful.

-He then joined Public Image Limited, the post-punk band set up by John Lydon after he left the Sex Pistols.
+He then joined Public Image Ltd (PiL), the post-punk band set up by John Lydon after he left the Sex Pistols.

 Hammond said his friend had been living with liver cancer for two years, but his death had been unexpected.